MULTI PUMP DRIVE

 - Heads accept a variety of unique accessories such as pumps, pulleys, stub shaft PTOs, cardan shafts, pump clutches and electric motor/generators.

 The MPCB controller is a dedicated printed circuit board entirely developed by Transfluid, to monitor and control all functions of Transfluid’s dry clutches, such as input and output speed, oil temperature and oil pressure.

-Our controller allows the soft engagement of the driven machine preventing nclutch overload and engine stalling; therefore HF clutch and TowerClutch transmission are fully protected by unexpected failure due to misuse or abuse of the product.
+Our controller allows the soft engagement of the driven machine preventing clutch overload and engine stalling; therefore HF clutch and TowerClutch transmission are fully protected by unexpected failure due to misuse or abuse of the product.

 The MPCB has been designed to continuously operate in heavy duty conditions; the most common applications are crushers, wood chippers, road milling machines, metal shredders, compressors and volumetric pumps.

-The proprietary software is personalized according to the specific application and a separate Display can be integrated for a better view of all above mentioned parameters.
+The proprietary software is personalized according to the specific application and a separate Display can be integrated for a better view of all above-mentioned parameters.

-The MPCB can be linked to the the engine control box via CAN BUS SAE J1939 protocol (or CAN BUS Open), consequently warning, alarm messages and any clutch status are transmitted via a single IP67 bus cable.
+The MPCB controller can be linked to the engine control box via CAN BUS SAE J1939 protocol (or CAN BUS Open), consequently warning, alarm messages and any clutch status are transmitted via a single IP67 bus cable.